SaketGudimella/MarineX/README.md

 This project is licensed under the MIT License.
 You are free to modify, distribute, and use the code for personal and commercial purposes.

+## Contributing

+Contributions to enhance the system's functionality, performance, and usability are welcome.